Kasparov, Garry

 Biography

-Soviet chess player and world champion after defeating A. Karpov in 1985.
-He defended his title 9/10/95 in the World Trade Center, New York against Indian challenger, Vishy Anand with a $1.5 million prize.
+Kasparov became the youngest ever undisputed World Chess Champion in 1985 at age 22 by defeating then-champion Anatoly Karpov.
+He defended his title on 10 September 1995 in the World Trade Center, New York against Indian challenger, Vishy Anand with a $1.5 million prize.
 In 1996, he won against an IBM computer.
-On 5/11/97, he was pitted against the $2 million IBM RS/6000SP supercomputer Deep Blue and lost.
+On 11 May 1997, he was pitted against the $2 million IBM RS/6000SP supercomputer Deep Blue and lost.
 Furious and embittered, he accused IBM and its scientists of cheating by helping the computer during the six games.
 He did accept the loser's check for $400,000; the largest purse in exhibition chess history.

 Known for his intimidating arrogance, Kasparov ruled the chess world for 15 years, surviving five major challenges.
-On 10/21/2000, midway through the 2000 World Chess Championship, he was yet to win a game in a tense stand-off, playing against one of his students, 25-year-old Vladimir Kramnik.
-They had contested 23 times before in games played under classical rules: each man has won three times and 17 games ended in draws.
+On 21 October 2000, midway through the 2000 World Chess Championship, he was yet to win a game in a tense stand-off, playing against one of his students, 25-year-old Vladimir Kramnik.
+They had contested 23 times before in games played under classical rules: each man had won three times and 17 games ended in draws.

 Events